Pilea peperomioides: Cultivation

 Although the plant is endangered in its native habitat, it is among the most popular houseplants today.
 It is in high demand because it is slim, easy to grow, and tolerates dry environments.
-However, it is not a new fad, and has been further popularized by social media trends on Instagram, TikTok, and other websites.
 The plant is readily available in retail greenhouses, which in turn are supplied by industrial-scale farming enterprises.

 This species has gained the Royal Horticultural Society's Award of Garden Merit.

 There are three different cultivars which have appeared in the last few years “Sugar”, “White Splash” and “Mojito.”

+Propagation

+P. peperomioides is propagated through divisions and stem cuttings.

+Stem cuttings in Pilea peperomioides are often confused with leaf cuttings, as the propagation technique requires slicing off a leaf of the mother plant; however, the cutting must take place at the stem and include stem tissue for successful propagation.
+Hence it is technically a stem cutting not a leaf cutting.